darasus/ai-blog/content/python-the-language-for-natural-language-processing.md

   choice of language will depend on the type of processing being done, the. availability of libraries, the ease of use, the availability of. libraries, and performance.
+intro: Natural language processing is the ability of a computer program to understand human speech.
+The primary benefit of natural language processing is that it allows users to communicate with a machine in a way they are most comfortable with.
+Computers can now understand, process, and react to human speech.
+Natural Language Processing (NLP) is an area of artificial intelligence that enables computers to detect and understand human speech as well as written words.
+It involves the techniques and algorithms related to natural language processing such Artificial Intelligence, Machine Learning, Computer Vision, Information Retrieval, and Computer Speech Recognition.
 ---

 ## What is Python used for in Natural Language Processing?